DotJARgon/-/README.md

-# CSI3335 Project Virtual Environment
+# CSI3335 !!!

-This repository provides a virtual environment setup with specified dependencies for student projects in the CSI3335 course. **Please use Python 3.10 and above**
+This repository contains the necessary instructions to launch our team's website for the CSI 3335 2023 Final Project.
+These instructions assume that the database is already running and that the !!!.sql file has already been run.
 ## Description

 This virtual environment contains essential Python libraries and frameworks required for the project.
 The `requirements.txt` file lists all the dependencies.